christopher12112/it350/README.md

 </h5>

       <p class="w3-text-grey">Its very simple.
 All we require you to do is to link your seller account or manually input your invoice number per item to require a locker.
+After your invoice is send we were send you an ticket with your orginal invoice number attached with dropit locker id with the nearest station or wherever you chose.
+The buyer is than sent an email with the acess code, when the item is droped off and where they have 48 hours to pick up the item.
  </p>
     </div>
   </div>